-He has acted in cases at all levels including the Supreme Court, The European Court of Human Rights, the African Commission on Human Rights and the United Nations Special Procedures.
+He has acted in cases at all levels including in the Supreme Courts in London and Dublin, The European Court of Human Rights, the African Commission on Human Rights and the United Nations Special Procedures.

 In addition to practice, Darragh is an associate lecture of Public Law at the University of Ulster and has delivered a number of guest lecturers at Cambridge University, Trinity University, Queens University Belfast, and DCU.